January 5, 2019 by Varga László

 - 100 g green peas (it can be frozen or fresh)

 - Divide the goose into 6-8 parts.
 Rinse the goose giblets and place them in a large soup pot.

-- Cover them with about 3 liters of cold water and start cooking it.
+- Cover them with about 3 litres of cold water and start cooking it.

 - Wash and clean thoroughly the root vegetables and dice them into larger pieces.

 - When the soup starts boiling, foam it, add the root vegetables, onion, garlic, salt and some black peppercorns.